swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

 After negotiations with publishers, they agreed to a 14-day temporary access based on the verification of a Swiss mobile phone number and permanent access after checking the person's residency by post.
 This way, immediate access is possible for a user who wants to read the content as soon as they discover it.

 We then had two additional meetings with Switch to see whether the SWITCH edu-ID framework fulfills all the needs of the Swiss National Licences.
-We concluded that the main authentication features (user management, passwords, verified mobile phone number, verified post address, attribute 'eduPersonEntitlement') are dealt with by Switch.
+We concluded that the main authentication features (user management, passwords, verified mobile phone number, verified post address, attribute `eduPersonEntitlement`) are dealt with by Switch.
 But some of the requirements are specific to National Licences.
 Indeed, the following conditions need to be met to access content of Swiss National Licences:

   - User needs to accept the terms and conditions of Swiss National Licences
   - User must have a SWITCH edu-ID account